 MS&Co. and certain of its subsidiaries are registered with the Securities and Exchange Commission ("SEC") as broker-dealers.
-MS&Co. is also registered as a swap dealer and futures commission merchant with the Commodity Futures Trading Commission ("CFTC").
+MS&Co. is also registered as a futures commission merchant and provisionally registered as a swap dealer with the Commodity Futures Trading Commission ("CFTC").